 Baseline skills development provides unemployed and emerging candidates with remedial and soft skills training to entry level positions.
 Baseline needs transcend industries and provide future employees the fundamentals to build a career.

-- BN360: The region’s premier young professionals group, dedicated to building a better Buffalo through the development and retention of the local workforce.
+- BN360: The region’s premier young professional development and engagement program of the Buffalo Niagara Partnership, is presented by Alliance Advisory Group.
+BN360 is dedicated to building a better Buffalo through the development and retention of the local workforce.

 - Say Yes Internship Program: Say Yes Buffalo and the Buffalo Niagara Partnership have worked together to develop the Say Yes Buffalo’s Internship and Career Pathways Program to create a pipeline of talent from our local Say Yes Scholars to Western New York employers.
 The program offers students the chance to explore a variety of career opportunities, secure summer internships and obtain job-seeking skills.
 Download the brochure for more!

 - We invite local businesses and nonprofit organizations to join us by providing meaningful, paid summer internships for our qualified student candidates.
 Say Yes is currently accepting internship posting for the 2018 summer.
 Please email Stephanie Peete or visit Say Yes for more information.

 - Employ Buffalo Niagara: Employ Buffalo Niagara is using a collective impact approach to address systemic workforce solutions.
 Employ Buffalo Niagara is made up of key leaders representing business, philanthropy, government and education.
 The stakeholders are focused on: